MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-05-18-7-1-master-ifix-release.md

             <h3>Changes included in this iFix</h3>
             <i>For a cumulative list of all previous fixes, see the iFix download page on IBM Fix Central.</i><br/><br/>

-            <b>PH22768</b>  REMOVE REFERENCES TO UIWEBVIEW IN NATIVE CODE TO SUPPORT APP STORE NEW REQUIREMENT.<br/>
+            <b>PH22768</b>  REMOVE REFERENCES TO UIWEBVIEW TO SUPPORT APP STORE NEW REQUIREMENT FOR NATIVE IOS SDK.<br/>

             </div>
         </div>